 The Berkshire Stags Visually Impaired Cricket Club was established in 2010 and is open to male and female players over the age of 11.
-There is no upper age limit.
+There is no upper age limit and you don’t have to know how to play, anyone is welcome to join.
 You don’t have to be blind to play visually impaired cricket but you must be eligible to be registered as partially sighted or blind.
 The team is made of people with differing degrees of sight loss.
-Players come from Berkshire, Buckinghamshire and Oxfordshire.

 Visually impaired cricket is similar to conventional cricket but is played with a size three white football to help partially sighted players see it and it has small ball bearings inside to allow totally blind players to hear it.
 White plastic wickets are used and players wear dark clothing to contrast against the ball

 In 2017 we teamed up with Future Legends coaching company and train regularly from January through to September in and out of doors.